Supersaturation for subgraph counts: Introduction

 for some $q\geq 1$.
 When $q=o(n^2)$, the problem was studied by Rademacher \cite{R}, Erd\H{o}s \cite{E,E1,E2}, and then resolved by Lov\'asz and Simonovits \cite{LS,LS1}.
 For the case when $q=\Omega(n^2)$, asymptotic solutions have been found by Razborov \cite{Rz} for $r=2$, Nikiforov \cite{N1} for $r=3$, and Reiher \cite{Rei} for general $r$.
 See Pikhurko and Yilma \cite{PY} for a very informative introduction to supersaturation.

 One could also ask if other structures are guaranteed to exist in graphs with more edges than the Tur\'an number.
 The following theorem of Erd\H{o}s and Stone \cite{ES} shows that, in a graph in which the edge count exceeds this extremal number by a constant multiple of $n^2$, must not only contain a $K_{r+1}$, but indeed a blowup of $K_{r+1}$ with large part sizes.
 For a graph $G$, we let the blowup $G(b)$ be the graph where each vertex of $G$ is replaced by an independent set of size $b$ and each edge is replaced by a complete bipartite graph.
-We will refer to such theorems as \emph{structural supersaturation} results.

 \begin{theorem}[Erd\H{o}s-Stone] Let $r\geq 1$ be an integer and let $\e>0$.
 Then there exists $n_0=n_0(r,\e)$ such that if $G$ is a graph on $n\geq n_0$ vertices and

 then $G$ contains $K_{r+1}(b)$ for some $b\geq \e\log n/(2^{r+1}(r-1)!)$. \end{theorem}